martinsson/BugsZero-Kata/bug-patterns.md

 Most of theese patterns boil down to [Coupling without Cohesion](http://wiki.c2.com/?CouplingAndCohesion)

+A few of these are developed in greater detail, like [Hidden testable code](https://medium.com/@johan_alps/bug-pattern-hidden-testable-code-eb7d261f9f05) and [Use of indices](https://medium.com/@johan_alps/bug-generator-use-of-indices-83059fa8f041)

 ## Duplication
 If one occurence of the duplication changes, the others have to change as well.
 Risk is increased with the *distance* between the duplicated parts.